holgerl/hilvl/README.md

 	#.myValue

-	/*result
-	6
-	*/
+	// The returned value is: 6

 ## How to run hilvl

-To run a file with hilvl code:
+To run a file with hilvl code: `node hl.js myFile.hl`
-	node hl.js myFile.hl

-To run all tests:
+To run all tests: `node hl-tests.js`
-	node hl-tests.js

-To run HiTTP web framework
+To run HiTTP web framework: `node HiTTP.js example-webapp.hl`
-	node HiTTP.js example-webapp.hl

 ## Structure of the hilvl language